 Hunting For Cheap BBQ Pellets or BBQ Pellet Bargains

 Of course, there are always bargain hunters.
 Some might say “Why pay $2000 for a pellet smoker and then bargain hunt for your pellets?” but if you think about it this way – isn’t it like cooking with varying qualities of charcoal?
 Sometimes an inexpensive, less efficient pellet blend might be just fine for burgers or chicken breasts.
 Other times, you may want to step it up with a premium flavored pellet where whole turkeys, prime rib roasts, or a nice brisket can really shine.
+No matter what you read in any grouping of pellet grill reviews, know this: pellets are not all made equally.
+You will wind up with one or two “go to” brands over time that you simply prefer – sometimes for their efficiency (leaving little ash), others for their flavor.

 In any case, bargain BBQ pellets are out there to be had.
 One tip is to search for B&B BBQ Pellets (seen above) if you have a local Academy Sports and Outdoors store in your area.
-Rumor has it that these “may” be re-branded Barbecuer’s Delight pellets offered at a much lower cost.
+Rumor has it that these “may” be re-branded BBQr’s Delight pellets offered at a much lower cost.
 In any case, it might be worth giving them a try.

 In 2013 Southern Krunk BBQ Society won 1st Place in Pork Ribs at the Jack Daniel’s International Invitational using MojoBricks.
 You can find their website here.

 Additionally, David Bouska of Butcher BBQ won the 2012 Las Vegas’s World Food Championships.
 His first place overall victory propelled him into 2013.
 David cooks on a pellet smoker and he adds Mojobricks to his pellet smoker for that added touch of good smoke lovin flavor.
-Read about more teams using MojoBricks here.

 Take a look at this video to see what you think of MojoBricks.